vib-singlecell-nf/vsn-pipelines/docs/features.rst

 - ``filters`` is a List of Maps where each Map is required to have the following parameters:

-  - ``cellMetaDataFilePath`` is a file path pointing to a single TSV file (with header) with at least 3 columns: a column containing all the cell IDs, another containing the sample ID/name information, and a column to use for the filtering.
+  - ``cellMetaDataFilePath`` is a file path pointing to a single .tsv file (with header) with at least 3 columns: a column containing all the cell IDs, another containing the sample ID/name information, and a column to use for the filtering.
   - ``indexColumnName`` is the column name from ``cellMetaDataFilePath`` containing the cell IDs information.
 This column **must** have unique values.
   - `optional` ``sampleColumnName`` is the column name from ``cellMetaDataFilePath`` containing the sample ID/name information.
 Make sur that the values from this column match the samples IDs inferred from the data files.
 To know how those are inferred, please read the `Input Data Formats`_ section.
   - `optional` ``filterColumnName`` is the column name from ``cellMetaDataFilePath`` which be used to filter out cells.